razage/fabula-ultima-unofficial/README.md

 This project is in active development and may change significantly at any time.
 As of now, you can:

--   Create a character with _most_ of their data available in a bad layout.
+-   Create a character with _most_ of their data available.
 -   Create and equip weapons and roll their associated accuracy check.
+-   Create and cast spells, including the damage and accuracy rolls associated.
 -   Create and equip classes that modify HP/MP/IP and store a level that the player can edit.
+-   Create and equip skills.
+These don't modify your stats, but they track the skill's level if applicable.
+-   Make generic rolls using the roll tab.

 ## Installation